Hillsborough County Public School Athletic Protection

 ♦ What if my child is already covered by insurance through a family or employer group insurance policy?
 Do we still have to pay the Fee?

 YES.
-All students will be required to pay the Sports Insurance Fee regardless of whether or not you have other primary insurance.
+All students will be required to pay the Sports Activity Insurance Fee regardless of whether or not you have other primary insurance.
 The school cannot accurately monitor the insurance status of all students.
-Parents may become suddenly and un-expectedly uninsured leaving student athletes unprotected.
-In order to keep the cost of the Insurance Fee low, the school policy is secondary to all other insurance.
+Parents may become suddenly and un-expectedly uninsured leaving student athletes completely unprotected.
+In order to keep the cost of the Insurance Fee low, the school policy is secondary to all other insurance or payment service plans.
 Therefore, if you do have other insurance the school sports policy might be able to assist in payment of eligible bills not payable by your primary insurance plan, HMO or PPO.
-The school policy may help pay some of your out-of-pocket costs for deductibles or co-pays due to a student’s sports injury.
 You must first file a claim with all other primary sources of coverage before processing a claim for benefits under the school sports insurance policy.
+If you do have other insurance or coverage through a HMO or PPO, the school policy may help pay some of your out-of-pocket costs for deductibles or co-pays due to a student’s sports injury.
 If an athlete is not covered by any other insurance plan, the school sports policy will pay up to the specified limits listed in the school sports insurance policy as summarized in this website.

 ♦ When does the Sports Accident Insurance go into effect and when does coverage end?

 If a student has paid the required Sports Fee before the first day of a school sponsored, school supervised athletic practice, the coverage goes into effect on the first day of practice in August, as sanctioned by the FHSAA, or on the date paid at 11:59 PM, whichever is later.
 If the insurance fee is paid after the first day of practice, coverage starts the day after the enrollment and payment of the fee.
 Coverage cannot be backdated.
 Coverage under the school sports insurance plan is effective only while Hillsborough County School students are participating in FHSAA interscholastic sports practices and competition that are exclusively school sponsored, school scheduled, school supervised and school funded during the regular school term.
 Injuries during other non-sports related activities and regular classes are not covered.
-This plan will provide coverage for summer cardio conditioning (Conditioning is defined as cardiovascular exercise, this does not include practice of any kind) and weighlifting excercises while under the direct supervision of a HCPS coach.
+This plan will provide coverage for summer cardio conditioning (Conditioning is defined as "Weight training is the use of free weights and stationary apparatus.
+Cardiovascular conditioning is distance and interval training.
+Plyometrics is the use of pre-set conditioning programs.
+Conditioning IS NOT teaching sport specific skills and drills, and DOES NOT involve the use of sport specific equipment (i.e. starting blocks, hurdles, rebounders, ball machines, bats, balls, rackets, etc.) and is not covered under this policy. .

 All coverage under the school sports insurance policy terminates on the last interscholastic sports game scheduled during the regular school term or on the last day of school whichever is first.
 Coverage does NOT continue during the summer months for any practices, games, drills, camps or leagues.